Taiwan court rules against Indigenous hunting rights overhaul - RFI

 In Friday's ruling a panel of 15 judges declared that making Indigenous communities apply for advance permission to hunt, and detail how many animals they expected to kill, was unconstitutional.

-But it declined to overturn the homemade rifle ban or allow Indigenous hunters to kill protected species.
+But it declined to overturn the homemade rifle restriction or allow Indigenous hunters to kill protected species.

 "Both fundamental values are equally important."